Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # CSV

-A `CSVDataNode^` data node is a specific data node used to model csv file data.
+A `CSVDataNode^` data node is a specific data node used to model CSV file data.
 To add a new _CSV_ data node configuration, the `Config.configure_csv_data_node()^` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), one mandatory and two optional parameters can be provided.

--   The _**default_path**_ parameter is a mandatory parameter and represents the default csv file path used by Taipy to read and write the data.
+-   The _**default_path**_ parameter is a mandatory parameter and represents the default CSV file path used by Taipy to read and write the data.

 -   The _**has_header**_ parameter represents if the file has a header of not.
 By default, _has_header_ is True and Taipy will use the 1st row in the CSV file as the header.

--   When the _**exposed_type**_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the csv file to a numpy array.
-If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the csv file.
-If _exposed_type_ is not provided, the data node will read the csv file as a pandas.DataFrame.
+-   When the _**exposed_type**_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the CSV file to a numpy array.
+If the provided value is a custom class, data node will create a list of custom object with the given custom class, each object will represent a row in the CSV file.
+If _exposed_type_ is not provided, the data node will read the CSV file as a `pandas.DataFrame`.

 ```python linenums="1"
 from taipy import Config